Root Canal Therapy

 Questions & Answers

-During the procedure, the tooth is fully numbed, so you should not feel any pain.
-After treatment, most patients experience only minor swelling or tenderness.
+During the procedure, the tooth is numbed, so you should not feel pain.
+After treatment, some tenderness or soreness may occur while the surrounding tissues heal.

 Should I take my antibiotics?